alexjolig/Slideshow-with-footer/README.md

-# Slideshow-with-footer
+# jQuery Slideshow-with-footer
-A simple slideshow plugin with footer
+A simple jQuery slideshow plugin with footer

 This is a simple, yet handy plugin to create a lovely slideshow with footer for each item.
 I call it Lex Slider!